What is it?

 A Site supervisor completing a Daily Site Diary, will capture:

-- [Coming Soon] Capture any other important details, via our extensible forms.
+Capture any other important details, via our extensible forms

-- [Coming Soon] Understand progress against plan by reporting total time spent on specific activities and cost codes.
+Understand progress against plan by reporting total time spent on specific work items (or cost codes)

 How Do I Use It?